Ilkeun-Chung/Exadata-real_time-insight/README.md

 3. import rti-korea-export-YYYYMMDD.ndjson in kibana

-4. run logstash with xxxx.conf
+4. run logstash with Exadata-rti-sample.conf